welldsagl/figs-drools-knowledge/README.md

 A `kjar` is a common `jar` with a `kmodule.xml` file and a set of knowledge files in its `resources` directory.

-This can be set as a dependency in any Maven project (in our case the `Material rules engine`).
+The result of the build can be set as a dependency in any Kogito Maven project (in our case the `Material rules engine`) by using the [Kogito Kjar Maven Plugin](https://github.com/welldsagl/kogito-kjar-maven-plugin).

 ## Code organization